 Checkout our meetup page to see when Special Interest Group meetings are scheduled.

 Some Special Interest Groups have developed into group projects.

-From time to time, we invite in instructors to give more formal classes on particular topics such as Arduino, Robotics or 3D Computer Aided design.
+From time to time, we invite instructors to give more formal classes on particular topics such as Arduino, Robotics, or 3D Computer-Aided Design.
 Please check our meetup page to see what is currently scheduled or sign up for our mailing list to be notified when new classes are available.